Judge slaps down effort by Durkan, Chief Best to stop City Council ban on crowd-control weapons

 “Such concerns are a far cry from establishing ‘a likelihood of success on the merits’ or even ‘serious questions going to the merits’ of the claim,” the findings he would have to make to issue a TRO, the judge said.

-“Indeed, the City’s notice makes no attempt to even identify the specific provisions of the Consent Decree that the [Crowd-Control Weapons] ordinance
+“Indeed, the City’s notice makes no attempt to even identify the specific provisions of the Consent Decree that the [Crowd-Control Weapons] ordinance may implicate,” the judge wrote.

 Stephanie Formas, Durkan’s chief of staff, Wednesday evening said the ruling “provides much-needed clarity that SPD can implement the new City Council ordinance, even where it conflicts with Court approved policies.”